ivan-radic/udl-documentation/docs/introduction.md

 So, how does UDL 2.1 work then?
 Again, this is just a simplified description:

-1.identification starts in position 0, so first "search start point" is set to 0 1.in each position UDL 2.1 performs a "forward" scan of operators.
+1. identification starts in position 0, so first "search start point" is set to 0
+1. in each position UDL 2.1 performs a "forward" scan of operators.
-1.when UDL reaches position 5 (first '<' character), it detects an operator.
+1. when UDL reaches position 5 (first '<' character), it detects an operator.
-1.now UDL 2.1 does two things:
+1. now UDL 2.1 does two things:
     - it performs "backward" scan (the same way UDL 1.0 does it) by comparing everything from last "search start point" until current position (in this case string "first") and it correctly identifies it as a keyword.